CAAPIM/apim-charts/charts/portal/README.md

 ## Ingress-Nginx

+***NOTE:- This is a third-party sub chart which is not supported/maintained by Layer7.
+Included only for reference/sample.***

 The following table lists the configured parameters of the Ingress-Nginx Subchart - https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx

 This represents minimal configuration of the chart that can be disabled in favor of your own ingress controller in the ingress settings.